 Live streaming e-commerce has grown rapidly in China.
 The industry surpassed 433 billion yuan (U $ 61 billion) in transactions in 2019.
 Now, live streaming is getting a boost from the coronavirus pandemic.
 The expectations are that the industry will reach 916 billion yuan (US $ 129 billion) in 2020.

 Live streaming is focused on influencers, known in China as key opinion leaders (KOLs), who broadcast live to millions of viewers and show products, trying and describing them.

 The use of live streaming could be a big opportunity for brands to increase their brand awareness and to show their brand’s value to their customers, gaining visibility, and increasing sales.

 Live streaming is very popular in China and is particularly loved by users for their ability to be transparent and authentic.

 In China, many companies integrate live streaming into their internationalization strategies, for their ability to engage large masses of users in minutes.

 Companies should focus on growing their brand awareness, especially in this period of crisis due to Covid-19.

-Live streaming offers a great opportunity to you to gain visibility, to keep in touch with your customers, increase your followers, and thus increase sales.
+Live streaming offers a great opportunity for you to gain visibility, keep in touch with your customers, increase your followers, and thus increase sales.